programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 import plotly.express as px
 ```

-Next, you'll need to download and call upon the English language model needed for the NLP pipeline.
-We'll choose `eng_core_web_sm`, the small English pipeline which has been trained on written web texts:
+Next, you'll need to download and call upon the English language model necessary for the NLP pipeline.
+We'll choose `eng_core_web_sm`, the small English model which has been trained on texts from the web:

 ```
 !spacy download en_core_web_sm